JanDeDobbeleer/oh-my-posh/docs/docs/config-block.md

 ### Newline

-Start the block on a new line.
-Defaults to `false`.
+Start the block on a new line - defaults to `false`.

 ### Alignment